jebreimo/Argos/README.md

   <FILE> [<FILE>]...
         The file or files to locate.

-OPTIONS
+MAIN OPTIONS
   -p <PATH>[:<PATH>]..., --paths <PATH>[:<PATH>]...
         Search the given path or paths rather than the ones in the PATH environment variable.
 Use : as separator between the different paths.
   -e <EXT>[:<EXT>]..., --extensions <EXT>[:<EXT>]...
         File name extensions to test while looking for FILE.
 Must include the leading '.'.
 This option can be used multiple times, multiple extensions can be set at once by separating them with ':'.
+  --
+        Marks the end of the options.
+Makes it possible to look for file names starting with dashes ('-').

+OTHER OPTIONS
   -q, --quiet
         Do not show additional information (negates --verbose).
   -v, --verbose
         Show additional information.
-  --
-        Marks the end of the options.
-Makes it possible to look for file names starting with dashes ('-').
   -h, --help
         Display the help text.
   --version